 Each case is unique.
 The best way to get an accurate estimate is to contact us today for a free, 100% honest assessment of your case.
 Payment plans and financing are available.

 Recent Colorado drug law changes have reduced many drug possession charges to misdemeanors, but some offenses still carry severe consequences.
-If you’ve been arrested for drug possession, distribution, or intent to sell, you need a strong defense strategy to avoid serious penalties.
+If you’ve been arrested for drug possession, distribution, or intent to sell in Denver, you need a strong defense strategy to avoid serious penalties.

 Theft-related crimes, including shoplifting, burglary, and robbery, vary in severity but all involve unlawfully taking someone else’s property.
 Depending on the value of the stolen items and other circumstances, charges can range from misdemeanors to felonies with significant penalties.